Nail that Talk and Wow Your Audience! 8 Presentation Tips for ESL Trainers

 Once you’ve gathered enough ideas, you can start weeding out what you don’t need and write an outline – the actual scaffolding of your talk.

 One of the easiest ways to structure your presentation is the classical triad.
 It consists of an introductory statement or question which is followed by a string of arguments leading up to a final conclusion.
+The introductory statement/question should reflect your core message, for example:

 This would be followed by your arguments in ascending order (the idea here being that the last point is generally the most memorable):